datastax/ruby-driver/features/README.md

 ## Connecting and Discovering Nodes

-Ruby driver will connection to 127.0.0.1 if no `:hosts` given to `Cassandra.connect`.
+Ruby driver will connect to 127.0.0.1 if no `:hosts` given to `Cassandra.connect`.
 It will automatically discover all peers and add them to cluster metadata.

 ```ruby
 require 'cassandra'